 I would like to thank Lee Byron for making the original RedBlue library.
 Camera3D has little resemblance to RedBlue but does inherit a couple of lines of code from its stereoscopic calculations.
 More importantly, RedBlue provided me with the inspiration to create this.
 I would also like to thank my fellow campers from ITP Camp, especially the folks who attended the session I taught on the first Camera3D prototype.
 The feedback I received was valuable and helped me make this library even easier to use.
 I would also like to thank Tomás Laurenzo and Kay Anar for helpful feedback on working with NVidia 3D.

-One thing Camera3D doesn't do is make a sketch work the way you'd probably want it to work with your NVidia 3D TV or monitor.
+I'd like to improve how Camera3D works with 3D TVs and monitors.
+Currently it doesn't make a sketch work the way you'd probably want it to work with your NVidia 3D TV or monitor.
 At least, it doesn't on my 3D monitor.
 I do believe this is possible, and unless someone tells me otherwise, I am going to continue to believe it is possible and do what I can to make it happen.
 It would be great if someone with a deep knowledge of the NVidia API would code this and contribute it back to the library.

 The library is designed in such a way that you can easily make your own custom generators.
 If you have access to a unique technology you will probably be able to integrate it into this library.
 If you make something that other people can also make use of, please let me know and I will incorporate it into a future release.
 I am eager to see what the community builds with this.